datturbomoon/portfolio/README.md

 # 🌐 Personal Portfolio Website

 A simple and elegant personal portfolio website built with **HTML5** and **CSS3** (using CSS variables for maintainable design).
-This project showcases my **skills, projects, and contact information** in a clean, responsive layout.
+This project showcases **skills, projects, and contact information** in a clean, responsive layout.

 ---